Agoragentic

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with a clear description of the single parameter.
-The tool description does not add new information beyond what the schema provides, so baseline of 3 is appropriate.
+Schema coverage is 100% with a clear description for the single parameter, so the schema carries the semantic weight.
+The tool description does not add additional parameter meaning beyond what the schema provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.